 After you have published the changes, keep an eye on the keyword rankings.
 The rankings change right after you published the new version.
 Target to make your app rank within top 10 of all keywords.
 If your new keywords are too hard to rank, you might have to replace them with your old keywords.

 Repeat the three steps every three weeks or four because that is when big trends of keywords change.
 Don’t give up if the results of first few optimizations are not turning out well.
 App marketing takes time and app store optimization needs many observations to master.

 Good luck in your journey!

 Here’s what to do next…

-Before starting your own journey, how about seeing a real app store optimization case study for FREE?
+And how about seeing a real app store optimization case study for FREE?

 Sign up now to download our Case Study on How App Store Optimization Increased App Downloads by 1478% in a Month.
 It’s FREE!

 - 10 Killer App Store Marketing Tips.
 StoreMaven